 Location: Oklahoma, USA

-Daniel completed his doctor of musical arts degree in choral conducting at the University of North Texas.
-In addition to his career in music, he also teaches arnis, a Filipino martial art he has taught for sixteen years after having tested with the late Grandmaster Ernesto Amador Presas for his Lakan Isa ranking in 1998.
+In addition to his career in music, he also teaches arnis, a Filipino martial art he has taught for seventeen years after having tested with the late Grandmaster Ernesto Amador Presas for his Lakan Isa ranking in 1998.
 He teaches arnis through the SWOSU Continuing Education department’s “Filipino Martial Culture” course.
 Daniel holds both Lakan (1st degree black belt of Modern Arnis) and Lakan Dalawa (2nd degree black belt of Kombatan arnis) rankings.
 He also conducts wine tastings for benefits in western Oklahoma and attends master sommelier wine tastings quarterly in Dallas, TX, to continue his passion in oenology.

 Feel free to view his website and the Department of Music website of Southwestern Oklahoma State University.
 For more information or questions about the vocal/choral division and study in Southwestern’s music department, contact him at firstname.lastname@example.org or 580.774.3208.